cloverage/cloverage/README.md

  :src-ns-path      -p, --src-ns-path            []               Path (string) to directory containing source code namespaces (can be repeated).
  :test-ns-path     -s, --test-ns-path           []               Path (string) to directory containing test namespaces (can be repeated).
  :extra-test-ns    -x, --extra-test-ns          []               Additional test namespace (string) to add (can be repeated).
+ :custom-report    -c, --custom-report                           Load and run a custom report writer.
+Should be a namespaced symbol.
+The function is passed
- :help?            -h, --no-help, --help        false            Show help.
+    project-options args-map output-directory forms :help?            -h, --no-help, --help        false            Show help.
 ```